-The course has been developed in collaboration with senior figures in business and industry, many of whom lead sessions on the course and act as mentors for the girls’ business projects.
+The Sixth Formers all plan, launch and run a business as part of the course, which has been developed in collaboration with senior figures in business and industry, many of whom lead sessions on the course and act as mentors for the girls’ business projects.

-Lesley Tyler, our Deputy Head - Academic, who has developed the Professional Skills Programme, said: “There is no point in a young person leaving school with straight A grades if they lack the skills to function effectively in the workplace.
+Lesley Tyler, our Executive Director - Curriculum and Professional Excellence, who has developed the Professional Skills Programme, said: “There is no point in a young person leaving school with straight A grades if they lack the skills to function effectively in the workplace.
 We see it as our duty to ensure girls leaving Benenden are equipped for the modern workplace, both in applying for jobs and flourishing when they have got one.

 “We have put an enormous amount of work into our Professional Skills Programme to ensure it is relevant, challenging and authoritative, and we are incredibly grateful to everyone who has helped us create it.”

 When large employers say there is a problem with the skill set of young people then I believe it is our job as school leaders to listen and to respond.

 The employment landscape is becoming increasingly competitive and young people need more than excellent academic qualifications to both secure a good job and then to thrive.
 Our programme is designed to support the latter.